How Malware Really Works (What Most People Miss)

 Millions of machines around the world crashed a few days ago, showing the dreaded “Blue

-By Uriel Kosayev (@MalFuzzer) Introduction Intel is a very well-known and large company that serves many
+Intel is a very well-known and large company that serves many personal computers and servers

-(CVE-2020-8842) Introduction MSI TrueColor utility comes as a pre-installed utility program on MSI gaming laptops
+MSI TrueColor utility comes as a pre-installed utility program on MSI gaming laptops that is

 In Windows, every process is associated with a parent process, usually the one created it.